Updated: Jun 11, 2022

 Downtown LA has some really cool and interesting spots you should definitely check out.
 Here are the things downtown you can’t miss.

-Start the day by heading to the Broad Museum $30 2 hours
+Start the day by heading to the Broad Museum — free, 2 hours

 Pro-tip: When you buy tickets, you have to buy the sky slide option in order to go down the slide.
 Select this option when purchasing!

 I am not a huge fan of following celebrities or concerned about seeing a ton of celebrity homes.
 Because of this, I don’t recommend spending a ton of time in Hollywood.
-I do think that it’s worth seeing Hollywood though and would only spend a half a day there if I was you.
+I do think that it’s worth seeing Hollywood, though, and would only spend half a day there if I was you.